Fleet logo

 4. After Intune finishes the import, refresh the Windows Autopilot devices page several times to confirm that your workstation is registered with Autopilot.

-1. Navigate to Azure portal.
+1. Navigate to Microsoft Entra ID portal.

 2. At the top of the page, search for "Microsoft Entra ID", select Microsoft Entra ID, and then select Company branding.